farlee2121/DevEssentialsBlog/_posts/2022-01-21-Development-Cycles-Checklist.md

 ## Personal Takeaways

 This was a surprisingly fruitful exercise.
 A developer balances many tools and techniques across diverse scenarios.
-However, a robust core of critical thinking and clarification skills bubbles to the top at all time scales and across activities.
+However, a robust core of critical thinking and clarification skills bubble to the top at all time scales and across activities.

-I was delighted to find a dividing line at appropriately one day.
+I was delighted to find a dividing line, appropriately, at one day.
 Everything one day and above is governed by common team rituals.
-Everything below a day forms the core of my [duck docs](../_posts/2020-10-02-Whats-Your-Duck.md).
+Everything below a day is covered by my [duck docs](../_posts/2020-10-02-Whats-Your-Duck.md).
 I have yet to blog the design tree bits of my presentation.
 That may need to become a priority.

 This divide makes sense.
 Under a day is personal process.
 Managing more tightly would be impractical.
 Process over a day gradually increases in scope from team, to department, and company-wide alignment.